JohnSnowLabs/spark-nlp/docs/en/concepts.md

 Annotators are the spearhead of NLP functions in Spark NLP.
 There are two forms of annotators:

-- **Annotator Approaches:** Are those who represent a Spark ML Estimator and require a training stage.
+- **Annotator Approaches:** are those who represent a Spark ML Estimator and require a training stage.
 They have a function called fit(data) which trains a model based on some data.
 They produce the second type of annotator which is an annotator model or transformer.
-- **Annotator Model:** They are spark models or transformers, meaning they have a **transform(data)** function which take a dataset and add to it a column with the result of this annotation.
+- **Annotator Models:** are spark models or transformers, meaning they have a **transform(data)** function.
+This function takes as input a dataframe to which it adds a new column containing the result of the current annotation.
 All transformers are additive, meaning they append to current data, never replace or delete previous information.

-Both forms of annotators can be included in a Pipeline and will automatically go through all stages in the provided order and transform the data accordingly.
+Both forms of annotators can be included in a Pipeline.
+All annotators included in a Pipeline will be automatically executed in the defined order and will transform the data accordingly.
 A Pipeline is turned into a PipelineModel after the fit() stage.
-Either before or after can be saved and re-loaded to disk at any time.
+The Pipeline can be saved to disk and re-loaded at any time.

 </div><div class="h3-box" markdown="1">

 ### Common Functions

-- **setInputCols**(column_names): Takes a list of column names of annotations required by this annotator
+- **setInputCols**(column_names): Takes a list of column names of annotations required by this annotator.
+Those are generated by the annotators which precede the current annotator in the pipeline.
-- **setOutputCol(**column_name): Defines the name of the column containing the result of this annotator.
-Use this name as an input for other annotators requiring the annotations of this one.
+- **setOutputCol(**column_name): Defines the name of the column containing the result of the current annotator.
+Use this name as an input for other annotators down the pipeline requiring the outputs generated by the current annotator.

 </div><div class="h3-box" markdown="1">